billy4479/latex/stochastic-processes.typ

 #proof[Skip.]

 #theorem(title: [Convergence theorem for CTMCs])[
-  Let $X$ be an irreducible CTMC with stationary distributino $pi$, then
+  Let $X$ be an irreducible CTMC with stationary distribution $pi$, then
   $
     P_(i j) (t) -> pi_j
   $
 ]
 #proof[Skip.]

+Note that we do not require periodicity here (as we did in the convergence theorem for DTMCs) since periodicity itself doesn't really make sense for CTMCs: since holding times are random themselves there is not such thing as periodicity.

 == Example: Poisson processes